Sorghum | |

 ![]() |

-Nigeria accounts for 12% of world product and USA accounts 10%.
-While other major producing countries are Sudan, Mexico, Ethiopia, India, Argentina, China and Brazil.
+Nigeria accounts for 12% of world sorghum production and the United States accounts for 10%.
+Other major sorghum-producing countries are Sudan, Mexico, Ethiopia, India, Argentina, China, and Brazil.

 In the early stages of the plants' growth, some species of sorghum can contain levels of hydrogen cyanide, hordenine, and nitrates, which are lethal to grazing animals.
 Plants stressed by drought or heat can also contain toxic levels of cyanide and nitrates at later stages in growth.[9][10]